isomerpages/moe-xinminsec/_our-achievements/Students/Speech Day Awards.md

 </tr>
 </tbody>
 </table>
+<p></p>
 <p><strong><u>Chew Peng Leng Scholarship</u></strong>
 </p>
-<p>The scholarship is awarded to graduating students who embodied Xinmin's
+<p>The scholarship is awarded to students who have embodied Xinmin's can-do
-can-do spirit, that is characteristic of the many leaders and movers of the school who have overcome difficulties and challenges and demonstrated resilience and fortitude to propel the school to a higher level.</p>
+spirit, that is characteristic of the many leaders and movers of the school who have overcome difficulties and challenges and demonstrated resilience and fortitude to propel the school to a higher level.</p>
 <p><strong>Award Recipients</strong>
 </p>
 <table style="minWidth: 50px">